21 Mind-Blowing Escapes

 The Best Nature Has to Offer

 For those of you who sometimes feel overwhelmed about where to go on your next vacation, this list is key.
-From Arizona to Zambia, all the places on this list offer eye-opening natural wonders and once-in-a-lifetime experiences sure to blow your mind.
+All the places on this list offer eye-opening natural wonders and once-in-a-lifetime experiences sure to blow your mind.

 21. Blue Lagoon, Iceland